 This teapot was produced in Tokoname.
 It is made of unglazed, raw earthenware.
-It features a stainless steel mesh with very fine holes, making it ideal for brewing sencha teas.
-You can, of course, brew all other types of Japanese teas in it.
+It features a stainless steel mesh with very fine holes, making it ideal for brewing Japanese teas as gyokuro, sencha, kukicha or hojicha.

 Tokoname is a small coastal town in Japan near Nagoya that has specialized in pottery production for centuries.
 In just a few decades, it has become a major producer of high-quality teapots and teaware.
 There are several teapot factories in Tokoname, but there are also around fifty independent potters producing some of the finest tea ceramics.